core-wg/oscore/draft-ietf-core-object-security.md

    * If Observe is used, compute the nonce from the Sender ID, Common IV, and Partial IV (Sender Sequence Number in network byte order).
 Then (in one atomic operation, see {{nonce-uniqueness}}) increment the Sender Sequence Number by one.

-   * If Observe is not used, either the nonce from the request is used or a new Partial IV is used (see bullet on 'Partial IV' in the beginning of {{cose-object}}).
+   * If Observe is not used, either the nonce from the request is used or a new Partial IV is used (see bullet on 'Partial IV' in {{cose-object}}).

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.
 If the AEAD nonce was constructed from a new Partial IV, this Partial IV MUST be included in the message.
 If the AEAD nonce from the request was used, the Partial IV MUST NOT be included in the message.